Masterx-AI/Project_Insurance_Claim_Anticipation_/README.md

 ### Description:

-A simple yet challenging project, to anticipate weather the insurace will be claimed or not.
+A simple yet challenging project, to anticipate whether the insurance will be claimed or not.
-The complexity arises due the fact that dataset has less samples, & is slightly imbalanced.
+The complexity arises due to the fact that the dataset has fewer samples, & is slightly imbalanced.
 Can you overcome these obstacles & build a good predictive model to classify them?

 **This data frame contains the following columns:**